 How to make Spaghetti Carbonara

 With a bit of practice I’ve mastered the technique which is really simple actually.
-You just have to trust the experts.
-The egg won’t be raw, don’t worry.
+You just have to trust that the egg won’t be raw.
 But you HAVE to remove the pan from the heat before you add it.
 The residual heat will cook the egg .
 And since you’re adding boiling hot pasta water to the pan, that’s all the heat you need to safely cook the sauce.